FerroYx/academic_CV/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: MA in Physics with concentration on Astrophysics
+      institution: Stony Brook University
+      year: 2026
     - course: BSc in Physics and Astronomy
       institution: Stony Brook University
       year: 2024